 - After Peggy’s we went back to our hotel to get ready for dinner.
 We wanted to experience pub life so we made reservations at The Red Lion, a Westminster pub on Parliament Street.
 The walk from our hotel to the pub was great because Big Ben and Parliament were all lit up for the night.
 We both ordered pies (similar to pot pies) and they were delish!
 After dinner take a walk around the River Thames.
 It will not disappoint!

 - Brunch at Hot Box.
-My husband ordered the chicken and waffles (he says it was the best meal from our entire trip) and I, creature of habit, ordered the avocado toast, which was the best I had the entire trip as well.
+My husband ordered the chicken and waffles (he says it was the best meal from our entire trip) and I, a creature of habit, ordered the avocado toast, which was the best I had the entire trip as well.
 I also ordered the Smoked Meat Mash and it was incredible.
 This is definitely a boozy brunch place, with music blaring and endless mimosas and bloody mary’s so if that’s not your speed, I’d go to Duck & Waffle instead and enjoy a panoramic view of London.
 The Breakfast Club is also a popular spot.
 TIP: Nearby is the meet-up location for the Jack the Ripper tours which happen at night.
 You can always go to dinner at Hot Box and end your evening with the tour.

 - We explored the area for about an hour then took an underground to Harrod’s for some shopping and afternoon tea at Ladurée (located in Harrod’s).
 This was the first time I EVER had a macaroon and it did not disappoint!
-The pastries and the tea were my favorite from our trip!
+The pastries and the tea were my favorites from our trip!

 - Next was Buckingham Palace!
 All I can say is WOW!
 It was beautiful walking the grounds and you can even rent lawn chairs and enjoy the parks nearby.